GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/11-From lesson to session plan.md

     <td>Group test on functions (match input and output with specific functions; fill gaps in pieces of code).
 Game: repetition using ball throwing</td>
     <td>Assess learning. do we need to work more on functions?
 Repeat meaning and usage of all Pyhton objects introduced so far.</td>
 </table>

+## Challenge - Create lesson plan

+In your group...
+- Take one session idea and expand to a “real” training session
+- You will need to:
+  - Identify target audience
+  - Set learning objectives and outcomes
+  - Decide learning experiences
+  - Suggest how you will assess trainees progress
+- Define training session structure/lesson plan (including indicative content, length, breakdown and timings)